I want to change the world.

 Most rewarding - to see people using the product that I have created.

-Most frustrating - with a small team, there are always distractions from the core business, from reporting to shareholders (necessary but often time consuming) to dealing with company admin.
+Most frustrating - with a small team, there are always distractions from the core business.

 Not seeking and taking advice.
 You might be smart, have bags of common sense, and be really commercial, but none of this replaces real business experience, which builds up over time.
 It's important to find a mentor or advisor that is willing to help you and your business, whilst you find your feet.
 A quick call to someone that has faced the predicament you are currently facing 10 times before, can save you a lot of stress.